julzaza/wildwitchherbs/_posts/2026-01-21-love-attraction-rituals-folk-magic.md

 For readers curious about the specific plants used in folk attraction magic, see our guide on **[Love Magic Herbs to Attract the Right Partner](/love-magic-herbs-to-attract-the-right-partner/)**, which details herbs from Africa, Asia, and the Americas used to align fate rather than force desire.

+Some regions favored bitter or protective plants to ensure that love was ethically invited, rather than imposed; for historical examples of herbs used to dissolve attachments or break unhealthy bonds, consult **[Plants Used to Break Love or Sever Bonds in Folk Magic](/plants-to-break-love-bonds-folk-magic/)**.

 ---

 ## What Love Attraction Meant in Folk Tradition